-- Enhanced cleaning will be done in courtrooms between proceedings by cleaning crews hired by CBRE for government-owned locations and by landlord cleaning crews for leased locations. - Current mechanism of engaging cleaning under consideration is for court staff to instant message (text/email) the cleaning crew when the court proceeding has been completed. - Cleaning of courtrooms will include cleaning of counsel tables, and the witness and prisoner boxes, between court proceedings or when there may be a change of witness or prisoner.
+- Court staff can engage cleaners by instant message (text/email), when a court proceeding has been completed. - Cleaning of courtrooms includes cleaning of counsel tables, and the witness and prisoner boxes, microphones, between court proceedings or when there may be a change of counsel, witness or prisoner.